Delta and Falls Overland

-Arrive in Livingstone and make your way to the hotel.
-Attend a pre-departure group meeting with your tour leader scheduled for the evening.
+Arrive in Livingstone and make your way to the camp.
+Attend a pre-departure group meeting with your CEO scheduled for the evening.
+Please make sure you have all of the necessary visas for this tour by the time of the welcome meeting.
+It is very important to read the Visa section in our trip details to make sure which visas you will need, if any.
+Please note that not all nationalities are able to obtain a visa on arrival at the border. *Please note: if you have pre-booked the Okavango Delta Flight, the Chobe Photo River Safari OR the Photo Game Drive your CEO will inform you when you will do the activity throughout your tour, days are subject to change: Okavango Delta Flight (Day 5 - Okavango Delta), Photo Safari (Day 3 - Chobe National Park).
+Important to note that you only have enough time for one Chobe Photo safari option.
+For more information on the Extra see the Optional Activities section.
 Livingstone is a great base to see both natural wonders and take part in some exciting activities.
 Get up close (and wet from the spray) while awing at the immense Victoria Falls, raft the whitewater of the mighty Zambezi, and for the more adventurous, bungee jump with the Victoria Falls in view.
 David Livingstone was born on March 19, 1813 in the village of Blantyre, South Lanarkshire, Scotland.
 He first studied Greek, medicine, and theology at the University of Glasgow and while working in London, joined the London Missionary Society became a minister.
 He originally planned to gain access to China through his medical knowledge.
 The Opium Wars, which were raging at this stage with no signs of peace on the horizon, forced Livingstone to consider other options.
 From 1840 he worked in Bechuanaland (present-day Botswana), and in the period 1852–56, he explored the African interior, and was the first European to see the Mosi-oa-Tunya waterfall, which he renamed Victoria Falls after his monarch, Queen Victoria.
 The Victoria Falls waterfalls occur in a country that is perfectly flat.
 From its source on the borders of the Democratic Republic of Congo, the Zambezi River meanders for 1300 km across the wooded plateau of Zambia, eroding for itself a shallow valley on its mild descent to the site of the falls.
 The river eventually found a weak spot on the lower lip of the surface over which it passed, and forced a passage which was steadily deepened into an exit gorge.
 During the last half million years the river has scoured out eight of these cracks across its bed.
 The Victoria falls occur where the river is 1688m wide, presents the spectacle of an average maximum of 550 million liters of water a minute tumbling over the lip of the trench in five main falls, the Devil’s Cataract, Main falls, Horseshoe Falls, Rainbow falls and the Eastern Cataract.
 The highest of these is Rainbow falls, on an average 108 m high.
 A peak flood sees 750 million liters of water in one minute hurtling over the falls.
 The name Zambezi comes from the Tonka tribe, also meaning Great River, but the Sotho-speaking Kololo people of the upper reaches of the river gave it the well-known name of Mosi o a Thunya (smoke that rises).
 The Lozi people call it by the same name but translated it into smoke that sounds.
 The Ndebele call it aManza Thunqayo (the water that rises like smoke).
 The Namibian people call it Chinotimba (a noise-making place like the distant sound of digging).

 Approximate Distance: 120km Estimate Travel Time: 3.5 Hours To arrive to Chobe National Park in Botswana, you will cross the Zambezi River at a significant point, where Chobe and Zambezi rivers meet, creating a border area of four countries – Namibia, Botswana, Zambia, and Zimbabwe.
 You will stay over just outside of the park near the town of Kasane.
 This afternoon, take an optional game drive in the park, or an afternoon sunset boat cruise along the Chobe River - your best opportunity to view hippo, crocodiles and watch many elephants wallow in the water.
 Chobe National Park is Botswana’s first national park, and is situated along the Chobe River.
 It has one of the largest concentration of wildlife in all the Africa continent and one of the world's last remaining sizeable wilderness area.
 By size, this is the third largest park (11,000 sq km) of the country, though it is definitely the most diverse and spectacular.
 The park is probably best known for its spectacular elephant population: with over 120,000 it has the highest elephant concentration of Africa.
 Moreover, most of them are probably part of the largest continuous surviving elephant population on Earth.
 The elephant population seems to have solidly built up since 1990, from the few initial thousands.
 By chance, they have not been affected by the massive illicit exploitation of the 1970's and 1980's.
 Elephants living here are Kalahari elephants, the largest in size of all known elephant species.
 Yet they are characterized by rather brittle ivory and short tusks.
 Damage caused by the high numbers of elephants is rife in some areas.
 In fact, concentration is so high throughout Chobe that culls have been considered, but are too controversial and have thus far been rejected.
 During the dry season, these elephants sojourn in Chobe River and the Linyanti River areas.
 During the rain season, they make a 200 km migration to the south-east region of the park.
 Their distribution zone however outreaches the park and spreads to north-western Zimbabwe.